The diversity-multiplexing tradeoff of the MIMO Z interference channel: GDMT with No CSIT

-Using the above expression for the achievable rate region, the corresponding achievable DMT of this transmit-receive scheme, i.e., mutually independent Gaussian coding at each transmitters and IML decoder at the interfered receiver, can be easily computed using standard techniques.
-The result is specified in the following Lemma. \begin{lemma} If we denote the achievable diversity order of the IML scheme, at multiplexing gain pair $(r_1,r_2)$, by $d_{(M_1,N_1,M_2,N_2)}^{\textrm{IML}}(r_1,r_2)$ then,
+Note in the above set of equations we do not have a constraint on $R_2$ due to the point-to-point link from $Tx_2$ to $Rx_1$ because of the IML decoding definition, i.e., $Rx_2$ does not consider it as an error event if only the message of $Tx_2$ is decoded erroneously.
+Using the above expression for the achievable rate region, the corresponding achievable DMT of this IIML transmit-receive scheme can be easily computed using standard techniques.
+The result is specified in the following lemma. \begin{lemma} If we denote the achievable diversity order of the IIML scheme, at multiplexing gain pair $(r_1,r_2)$, by $d_{(M_1,N_1,M_2,N_2)}^{\textrm{IIML}}(r_1,r_2)$ then

 where $r_s=(r_1+r_2)$ and